 The following strategies can help:

-The Earth needs our help now with the fight against CO2, before it’s too late.
-We need to come together to create a new sustainable resilient economy and infrastructure.
+Many states and municipalities are working to create a new sustainable resilient economy and infrastructure.
 At the state level, for example, New York signed into law last month to move towards 85% reduction in greenhouse gas emissions by 2050, as well as net zero emissions by all sectors of the economy.
 This will move the city towards using greener sources of energy while at the same time reducing energy use.
 By continuing to stress proactive thinking and taking preventative measures to address and mitigate risk, we can better understand how climate change will affect the safety of individuals, facilities, and infrastructure.
-Together, with a wholistic approach, we can change our old ways one day at a time with new, resilient measures.